 “We’ll have to see how Carlin (Isles) and Perry (Baker) do and it’ll be really interesting to see how teams play.
 Hopefully, I’ll be the power game and that’s about it, no one else wants to deal with that but we’ll see.”

-Whilst there will be a good atmosphere out there on the pitch, the teams still have that competitive edge wanting to get their hands on the first-ever RugbyX trophy.
+Whilst there will be a good atmosphere out there on the pitch, and a party atmosphere in the crowd, the teams still have that competitive edge wanting to get their hands on the first-ever RugbyX trophy.

 “This is the first one and even if there is no pressure we still want to win it,” explained David Courteix, coach of the French Women’s side.